AuxGrep/pip-Loader/README.md

 # powershell command injection

-u can inject any powershell command , but hey !!
-USE AT UR OWN RISK !!!
+they can inject powershell command and scripts , but hey !!
+USE AT UR OWN RISK !!! this only for education purposes.

 ![alt text](https://cdn.discordapp.com/attachments/951192813477965856/996831543991480480/Shot_0019.png)